Barbara Deming: Writer, 1945–1960

-Deming directed plays, taught dramatic literature and wrote and published fiction and non-fiction works.
+Activist, 1960–1984

 On a trip to India, she began reading Gandhi, and became committed to a non-violent struggle, with her main cause being Women's Rights.
 She later became a journalist, and was active in many demonstrations and marches over issues of peace and civil rights.
 She was a member of a group that went to Hanoi during the Vietnam War, and was jailed many times for non-violent protest.

-Deming died on August 2, 1984.